ask-be/ASK.LiveCompose/README.md

 - Unique project ID generation for easy management.
 - Integrated Rate Limiting

-### Important Security Note
+> [!WARNING]

-**All API calls must be made over HTTPS to ensure security.** It is essential to set up a reverse proxy (such as Nginx or Traefik) for SSL termination before deploying LiveCompose.
+> **All API calls must be made over HTTPS to ensure security.** It is essential to set up a reverse proxy (such as Nginx or Traefik) for SSL termination before deploying LiveCompose.
-**Additionally, implement IP restrictions in your reverse proxy configuration to control access to the API and enhance security.** Direct HTTP calls should be avoided to protect sensitive data.
+> **Additionally, implement IP restrictions in your reverse proxy configuration to control access to the API and enhance security.** Direct HTTP calls should be avoided to protect sensitive data.

 ## Project Auth-Tokens and Authentication